Williametta Spencer

-Williametta Spencer (born August 15, 1927) is an American composer, musicologist, and teacher who plays harpsichord, organ, and piano.
+Williametta Spencer (August 15, 1927 – March 29, 2026) was an American composer, musicologist and teacher who played harpsichord, organ, and piano.
 She is best known for her award-winning choral work At the Round Earth’s Imagined Corners.

 Life and career

-Spencer was born in Marion, Illinois, to Viva Jewell and Samuel Joseph Spencer.
+Spencer was born in Marion, Illinois on August 15, 1927, to Viva Jewell and Samuel Joseph Spencer.
 The family moved to Paducah, Kentucky, where her father was a minister of music at several different Baptist churches during her childhood.
 Spencer earned a B.A. at Whittier College and a M.Mus. and Ph.D. at the University of Southern California.
 Her dissertation was entitled The Influence and Stylistic Heritage of André Caplet.
 In 1953, she received a Fulbright scholarship to study in Paris.
 Her teachers included Pauline Alderman, Tony Aubin, Alfred Cortot, Ingolf Dahl, Ernst Kanitz, and Halsey Stevens.

-Spencer has won several awards, including the Southern California Vocal Association National Composition Award for At the Round Earth’s Imagined Corners; Alumni Achievement Awards from Whittier College in 1995 and 2008; and the Amy Beach Award for her orchestral overture.
+She won several awards, including the Southern California Vocal Association National Composition Award for At the Round Earth’s Imagined Corners; Alumni Achievement Awards from Whittier College in 1995 and 2008; and the Amy Beach Award for her orchestral overture.
 I Cantori commissioned and premiered her choral work, And the White Rose is a Dove.
-She is a member of Mu Phi Epsilon and the International Alliance for Women in Music.
+Spencer was a member of Mu Phi Epsilon and the International Alliance for Women in Music.

-Spencer’s works have been published by Associated Music Publishers Inc., Mark Foster Music Co., Orpheus Publications, Shawnee Press, and Western International Music Co.
-Her publications include:
+Spencer's works have been published by Associated Music Publishers Inc., Mark Foster Music Co., Orpheus Publications, Shawnee Press, and Western International Music Co.

+Spencer died on March 29, 2026, at the age of 98.